 This workshop will be conducted virtually via the MenHealing confidential Zoom platform.
 The program will be divided into two 3 ½ hour sessions to be conducted on two consecutive days.
-Attendance at both sessions is required and you must have access to (1) stable internet connection, (2) screen that is computer or pad in size, and (3) confidential and uninterrupted physical setting.
-Members of the Facilitator Team conduct pre-event interviews for all registrants.
+Attendance at both sessions is required and you must have access to:

 The Facilitator Team for this ONLINE event is comprised of both male and female facilitators: Tosin Akindele, Sharon Imperato, Diana Thomas, & Jim Struve

 We do not want cost to be a barrier for anyone to attend any of our retreats.
-20 - 80% scholarship grants are available for both triple and double occupancy room selections at all Weekends of Recovery.
-Scholarships are considered in order of submission.
-Please apply NOW.
+20 – 80% financial assistance grants are available healing retreats.
+Assistance is considered in order of submission.
+Learn More About Financial Assistance…

 Help Support A Survivor Who Has Financial Needs

 Many of our participants benefit from the generosity of financial assistance.
-If you are in a position to make a financial contribution to our financial assistance fund, you can make a donation through our website.
-Thanks for any help you can provide
+If you are in a position to make a financial contribution to our financial assistance fund, you can make a donation here.
+Thanks for any help you can provide.

 All cancellations made before 30 days prior to event date will allow refund minus $50 non refundable deposit; no refunds will be issued during final 30 days prior to event date.